elg1e/Trainer-Mate/README.md

 ![TrainerMateLogo](https://github.com/elg1e/TrainerMate/blob/master/static/images/trainerMateLogo.png)

-A website where anyone can share there workout routines, exercises, meal plans and recipes.
+A website where anyone can share there workout routines, meal plans and recipes.
 TrainerMate allows people across the world to find and share new ways for working out.

 ## UX